 Mediating any problem with some relatively inexpensive independent initial advice and some communication with the other parties is a good place to start.

-Mediation can be an inexpensive first step to resolve differences between both parties.
+Mediation can be an inexpensive first step to resolve or importantly, minimise any differences between each party.
 It is a low cost alternative to the Court process.

 If the Mediation is successful, the Mediator will prepare an agreement which both parties will sign.

 It can be arranged between the parties without having to wait for available Judges and Court timetables.

 The cost of the Mediator is shared and the Mediation is usually much quicker (less than a day) and you will not have additional costs such as lawyer’s, barrister’s or expert’s time.